flectra-hq/flectra/doc/howtos/website.rst

 To the browser
 ==============

-:ref:`Controllers <reference/http/controllers>` interpret browser requests and
+:ref:`Controllers <reference/controllers>` interpret browser requests and
 send data back.

-Add a simple controller and ensure it is imported by ``__init__.py`` (so Flectra can find it):
+Add a simple controller and ensure it is imported by ``__init__.py`` (so Odoo can find it):

 .. patch::